Joint Embedding Variational Bayes: Experiments

 \subsection{Ablation studies}

-We perform further ablations on the VJE objective along two axes: tail heaviness in the Student--\(t\) likelihood, and the contribution of each loss component (KL regularizer, directional Student--\(t\) term, radial Student--\(t\) term).
+We perform ablations on the VJE objective along two axes: tail heaviness in the Student--\(t\) likelihood, and the contribution of each loss component.
+All ablation experiments use 200 pretraining epochs with three seeds.